Taught course

 Course content

-This programme will introduce you to the key challenges faced when security and development issues converge, and what this means for the reconstruction of war-affected societies.
-This course is ideal if you are interested in exploring the complexities of conflict and peacebuilding around the world.
+Our MA in Conflict, Development and Peacebuilding will introduce you to the key challenges faced when security and development issues converge, and what this means for the reconstruction of war-affected societies.
+This course is ideal if you are interested in exploring the complexities of societal conflict and peacebuilding around the world.

-By bridging themes of conflict, liberal styles of governance and aid policy, you will analyse the ways in which security, development and humanitarian agents adapt to instability.
-You will also examine the significance of globalisation for the emergence of internal conflict, and for the development of trans-border economics and the political dynamics they may support.
-Furthermore, this programme gives you the opportunity to study regionally differentiated responses to conflict in, for example Africa and Afghanistan, and to discuss issues relating to humanitarian conditionality, containment and the role of international organisations and NGOs.
+By bridging themes of conflict, liberal styles of governance and aid policy, you will analyse the ways in which security, development and humanitarian actors adapt to instability.
+You’ll also examine the significance of globalisation for the emergence of internal conflict, and for the development of trans-border economics and the political dynamics they support.

 Information for international students